FedSOL: Stabilized Orthogonal Learning with Proximal Restrictions in Federated Learning: Proposed Method: FedSOL

-The SAM\,\citep{sam} optimizer pursues flatter minima for the given loss $\mathcal{L}$ by solving the minimax problem:
+We borrow the idea of recently proposed Sharpness-Aware Minimization\,(SAM)\,\citep{sam}, which uses weight perturbations to achieve flatter minima.
+For the given loss $\mathcal{L}$, SAM optimizer solves the following min-max problem:

-In the above equation, the inner maximization finds a parameter perturbation $\boldsymbol{\epsilon}$ that induces maximal loss change within the $\rho$-ball neighborhood.
-In practice, it is approximated by a single re-scaled gradient step ${\boldsymbol{\epsilon}}^{*} \rho {\nabla}_{\bw}\mathcal{L}(\bw)/\|{\nabla}_{\bw}\mathcal{L}(\bw)\|_2$.
-Then, the outer minimization is conducted by a base optimizer such as SGD\,\citep{sgd}, by taking the gradient ${\nabla}_{\bw}\mathcal{L}(\bw + {\boldsymbol{\epsilon}}^{*})$ at the perturbed weights.
+In the above equation, the inner maximization identifies a parameter perturbation $\epsilon$ that maximizes loss change within the $\rho$-ball neighborhood.
+This is practically approximated by a single re-scaled gradient step ${\boldsymbol{\epsilon}}^{*} \rho {\nabla}_{\bw}\mathcal{L}(\bw)/\|{\nabla}_{\bw}\mathcal{L}(\bw)\|_2$.
+The outer minimization is then conducted by a base optimizer, such as SGD\,\citep{sgd}, taking the gradient ${\nabla}_{\bw}\mathcal{L}(\bw + {\boldsymbol{\epsilon}}^{*})$ at the perturbed weights.
 SAM demonstrates an exceptional ability to perform well across different model structures\,\citep{sam_on_vit, gsam} and tasks\,\citep{sam_domain_generalization, sam_maml} with high generalization performance.
-In FL, using SAM enhances the generalization of each client's local model\,\citep{fedsam, fedasam}.
-However, the deviation of local learning hinders the trained local models to align with each other, preventing the aggregated global model from fully leveraging the advantages of their smoother landscapes\,\citep{fedspeed, fedsmoo}.
+In FL, applying SAM improves the generalization of each client's local model\,\citep{fedsam, fedasam}.
+However, since this approach only addresses local objectives, its effectiveness in generalization is mostly confined to local data distributions\,\citep{fedsmoo, fedspeed} and still encounter conflicts with the proximal objective.